oksanamazurak/GenAI_test_task/README.md

 ## API Documentation with Swagger

-You can view the interactive API documentation using Swagger by navigating to the `/swagger` endpoint:
+You can view the interactive API documentation using Swagger by navigating to the `/swagger` endpoint.